-The purpose of this article is to present various examples of Niche Marketing Tactics and Case Studies that I’ve learned in the past few years.
-I don’t claim to be a guru in Niche Marketing, and Affiliate marketing, but I’m going to share with you what I’ve learned from others and my own experiences as well working as an SEO and PPC Specialist.
+The purpose of this article is to present various examples of marketing and keyword research strategies that I’ve learned in the past few years.
+I don’t claim to be a guru in either niche marketing or affiliate marketing, but I’m going to share with you what I’ve learned from others and my own experiences as well working as an SEO and PPC Specialist.

-By definition, a niche market is a small market segment.
-There are many advantages of targeting niche markets rather than broad markets but here’s a list of why many people love niche markets or niche marketing:
+There are also many advantages of targeting niches instead of broader markets, but here’s just a list of why many people love niche markets or niche marketing:

 1. You can quickly develop a website and quickly promote your products and services online.

 If you’re able to find “untapped” and “hidden” niche markets, there will be less competition on those niches, allowing you to dominate this niche faster than saturated niches.

 2. Targeting Long Tail Keywords in Niche Markets can dramatically improve your traffic and conversions.

 These long tail keywords might have less search volume, (traffic is lower than big chunk keywords) but they are easier to rank in the search engines.
 These long tail keywords also tend to convert a lot higher than other keywords because it’s highly targeted.